-This fall Last Raps Baseball will be offering Pitching Clinics that will take place on Wednesday evenings in West Vancouver, BC, at Eagle Harbour Primary School.
+This fall Last Raps Baseball will be offering Pitching Clinics that will take place on Monday evenings in Vancouver, BC, at Kerrisdale Elementary School and Wednesday evenings in West Vancouver, BC, at Eagle Harbour Primary School.
 The Pitching Clinic will be 90 minutes in duration.
-The clinics are specific and are for those who are aged 8 to 13 years old.
+The clinics are specific and are for those who are aged 8 to 14 years old.

 For the pitching clinic, players are required to bring their own glove, helmet, bat and indoor specific shoes.
 It is expected that participants are dressed appropriately for baseball.
 Baseball pants, track pants or sweat pants are acceptable attire.
 Blue jeans, cargo pants, shorts are not acceptable attire.
 Participants need to be ready for participation in an athletic event.

 Attention parents: If you choose stop reading this after the second sentence because you may think this is a negative approach, please take the time to read the article below from USA Baseball in the link provided.
 If you cannot play catch, you cannot play.
 This is the most fundamental skill of the sport of baseball.